rheinbaylab/cDNA-detector/README.md

 Biopython >= 1.77
 gffpandas >= 0.1.0
 ```
-Modules can be installed using pip or conda (Note: gffpandas can't be installed via conda, and it's unnecessary if user just use build-in gene models).
+Modules can be installed using pip or conda.
+Note that gffpandas cannot be installed via conda, but is only necessary if generating custom gene model files.
 ```
 pip install --user pandas numpy scipy pysam statsmodels biopython gffpandas conda install -c bioconda blast==2.9.0